hmallen/lorenzbot/README.md

 - Withdraw profit to STR address
 - Program went INSANE when API IP restrictions enabled from site -- Fixed by adding AWS elastic ip to whitelist on site
+- Add file to store users connected to Telegram and reconnect on restart

 RESOURCES:
 - Exception Handling: